maiertech/dotfiles/README.md

 ### Setting system preferences manually

 Most system preferences that you would normally have to configure manually can be scripted.
 This is what script `macos` is for.
-In macOS Catalina there are settings cannot be scripted and need to be configured manually:
+In macOS Catalina there are settings that cannot be scripted and need to be configured manually:

 #### Language & Region